allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 PubSub Seek to a timestamp feature allows you to reset the subscription's cursor to a specified point in time.
 This means that you can rewind the subscription to an earlier point in time and receive messages again, including messages that were already acknowledged or unacknowledged.

-When you seek to a timestamp, the subscription will start receiving messages that were published after the specified timestamp, **up to a limit of 31 days if message retention was enabled at the topic level**.
+When you seek to a timestamp, the subscription will start receiving messages that were published after the specified timestamp, up to a limit of 31 days if message retention was enabled at the topic level.

 On the other hand, when you seek to a snapshot, you reset the cursor of a subscription to a specific snapshot.
-A snapshot is a point-in-time copy of a subscription's backlog, and it includes all the unacknowledged messages in the subscription at the time the snapshot was created. **When using a snapshot you are not required to enable message retention at a topic level.** A snapshot in Google Cloud Pub/Sub can only include messages up to a maximum retention period of 7 days.
+A snapshot is a point-in-time copy of a subscription's backlog, and it includes all the unacknowledged messages in the subscription at the time the snapshot was created.
+When using a snapshot you are not required to enable message retention at a topic level.
+A snapshot in Google Cloud Pub/Sub can only include messages up to a maximum retention period of 7 days.

 ### How does "seeking to a snapshot" work?